rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 ## compared with the tree of sections

-Processing the above fragment will, according to the default definitions, will result in the following tree of sections:
+Processing the above fragment will, according to the default definitions, result in the following tree of sections:

 ```
 s0 - s1 - s2 - s3 - s4 -|- s6 - s7
                         |- s8 - s9
 ```

-If the above trace of section sequences is compared to that tree, then the following observation can be made right away:
+The following observation can be made, if the above trace of section sequences is compared to that tree:

-A section sequence represents a path in the tree of sections, which connects the root section with the current section (i.e. just another rooted path of nodes/sections).
+A section sequence represents a path in the tree of sections, which connects the root section with the current section.
+That is, the section sequence is just another rooted path of nodes.

 Note that the overall trace of lists has itself no particular order.
 That is, because any sequence may appear multiple times at different positions.